About In-Home Care

 What is aging in place?

-• Seniors who remain in their own homes as they age enjoy the consistency of belonging to communities where they may have lived for many years surrounded by friends and families.
+- Seniors who remain in their own homes as they age enjoy the consistency of belonging to communities where they may have lived for many years, surrounded by friends and family.

 What is a home health aide?

-The term home health aide and caregiver can be used interchangeably.
+The terms home health aide and caregiver can be used interchangeably.
 Home health aides provide companionship, personal care, and other quality of life services.
-This can include mobility and safety assistance, help with meals and housekeeping, transportation to appointments and social events, as well as activities that encourage engagement, purpose, connection and joy.
+This can include mobility and safety assistance, help with meals and housekeeping, transportation to appointments and social events, as well as activities that encourage engagement, purpose, connection, and joy.

 What are ADLs?
 (And what are IADLs?)